eth-sri/unified-watermarking/README.md

 print(resp.choices[0].message.content)
 ```

-If the watermark config is invalid, request processing can fail.
+If the watermark config is invalid, request processing may fail.

 ### Offline